detranam/LinuxMusicDownloader/README.md

 # TODO
 - [ ] Allow input of a text file to search and download
+- [ ] Utilize argparse for easier options
+- [ ] Make this application platform invariant
-- [ ] Allow multiple youtube playlist links to download
+- [x] Allow multiple youtube playlist links to download
 - [ ] Some sort of tracking system to know what has already been downloaded or not
 - [ ] Potentially a precision size checker to find what songs are identical and remove duplicates
 - [ ] Multithreading (if useful)